gburgett/blog/content/post/2018/07_acts_29_in_albania.md

 I also got to encourage a couple friends who are going through some conflict, some of it as a result of the demands of this project with Sotmeria.
-They had come to me to discuss some of the difficulties, failures, and miscommunication that occurred.
+They had come to me to discuss some of the miscommunication that occurred.
 I told them about the 24 hour rule that Watermark staff has.
 If I were to come to you and tell you about issues I have with another person on staff, even say Todd Wagner himself, you would respond by asking me to go directly to Todd and share